ysyk2021/ai-in-entertainment-a-new-era-of-immersive-experiences/src/chapter-1-1.md

-Introduction: Why AI is Important for Entertainment
+Why AI is Important for Entertainment
 ===================================================

 Artificial intelligence (AI) technologies are transforming various industries, and entertainment is no exception.
 AI in entertainment offers opportunities to create more engaging and immersive experiences for users while also improving efficiency and reducing costs.